Narrative

 Connections Across Scripture

-God promises to be with His people in trials, echoing His presence with Israel in Egypt.
+God promises to be with His people in fire and water, echoing His presence with Israel during Egyptian bondage.

 Glossary